 Nantes is the capital city of the Pays de la Loire region and the département of Loire-Atlantique.
 It is located on the estuary of the Loire, the Erdre and the Sèvre Rivers, about 50 km from the Atlantic Ocean.
 In 2004, Time magazine described Nantes as the ‘most liveable city in Europe’.
 The city also holds the title of ‘Green European Capital’ for 2013.

 Nantes is the sixth-largest city in France and the largest city in the western part of the country, ahead of Bordeaux (9th) and Rennes (10th).
 According to the most recent figures from 2010, there are 284,970 people living in the city of Nantes and more than 600,000 if you include the metropolitan area.
 French people call them ‘les Nantais’ and ‘les Nantaises’.

-Even though some prehistoric items, such as axes, have been found there, the history of Nantes begins during the Gallic period, with the Namnetes, a tribe which founded the city in 70 BC.
+Even though some prehistoric items, such as axes, have been found there, the history of Nantes begins during the Gallic period, with the Namnetes, a tribe that founded the city in 70 BC.

 When Britain was conquered by the Roman Empire, many British people fled to French Brittany.
 That is why, from 850, after the death of Charlemagne, there were many battles featuring the Kings of France and the chiefs of the Bretons’ which took place in the Duchy of Brittany.
 Nantes finally fell in 1488 and in 1532, under the reign of Francis I, the Duchy of Brittany was united with the Kingdom of France, thanks to Claude de France (wife of Francis I and daughter of Anne of Brittany who was the previous queen and the last duchess of Brittany) who donated the Duchy to her husband.